 Shutters Are Light Regulators

 You can regulate the amount of light and heat entering your home using window coverings.
-Shutters come with louvers that allow you to control light entry into your home.
-Close the louvers if you want to block sunlight.
+Shutters come with louvres that allow you to control light entry into your home.
+Close the louvres if you want to block sunlight.
 And since radiant heat accompanies the sun’s rays, you’ll also be blocking out heat.

 Ideal Shutter Design & Materials